srikanthpr/02.Statistical-Probabilistic-Analysis/README.md

 The project involved drawing inferences from 3 case studies, namely - Wholesale Customer Data (Store Sales), University Survey Data & Manufacturing Shingles Data.
 The concepts of various measures of Descriptive Statistics, Probability and Probability Distributions and various measures of Estimation & Hypothesis Testing are used to analyse these case studies.

 ## Skills and Tools:
--Descriptive Statistics
+           - Descriptive Statistics
--Probability & Probability Distributions
+           - Probability & Probability Distributions
--Estimation
+           - Estimation
--Hypothesis Testing
+           - Hypothesis Testing

 ## Case-1 : Wholesale Customer Analysis:
 A wholesale distributor operating in different regions of Portugal has information on annual spending of several items in their stores across different regions and channels.
 The data (Wholesale Customer.csv) consists of 440 large retailers’ annual spending on 6 different varieties of products in 3 different regions (Lisbon, Oporto, Other) and across different sales channel (Hotel, Retail).